get-woke/woke-action-reviewdog/README.md

           # Change reporter level if you need.
           # GitHub Status Check won't become failure with warning.
           level: warning
+          # Enable this to fail the check when violations are found
+          # fail-on-error: true
 ```

 ## Only Changed Files